cminers/braiins-os/docs/python-install.md

 1. [Download Python](https://www.python.org/downloads/windows/) (version 3.5.4 is recommended)
 2. Run the downloaded installer
 3. Click 'Customize installation'
-4. Check if 'pip' is selected for installation
+4. Make sure that 'pip' is selected for installation
 5. Select 'Add Python to environment variables'
 6. Finish the installation

 #### Check if python is in your PATH
-  After the installation is complete double check to make sure you see python in your PATH.
+  After the installation is complete, double check to make sure you see python in your PATH.
   You can find your path by opening your *Control panel  -> System and Security -> System -> Advanced System Settings -> Environment Variables -> Selecting Path -> Edit*.

 #### Install the environment
 Run command line (cmd) and install virtualenv.